SDIdo/Portfolio/README.md

 Tornado Graph from SHAP the 5 most impacting features

 ## [CycleGANMonet](https://github.com/SDIdo/CycleGANMonet)
+Computer Vision Project - Use GANs to create art.

 Please refer to the attached [Project Report](https://github.com/SDIdo/CycleGANMonet/blob/main/Project%20Report.pdf) for more inside elaboration on implementation.